Sylius/Sylius/docs/cookbook/administration/modify-placed-order.rst

 .. note::

-    The tutorial steps are done on Sylius demo environment under link: https://demo.sylius.com If you want to test if Sylius suits you or try the steps, do not hesitate to check it out by yourself.
+    The tutorial steps are done on Sylius demo environment under link: https://demo.sylius.com If you want to test if Sylius suits you or try the steps, do not hesitate to check it out by your own.

 Impersonate as user and create an order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's start with the steps that will let you impersonate as user and create new order as him/her.
+Let's start with the steps that will let you impersonate an user and create new order as them.

-First login as an administrator into the admin panel and go to ``orders`` tab, and find the incorrect order (in this example Order #000000021):
+First, log in as an administrator into the admin panel, go to ``orders`` tab, and find the incorrect order (in this example Order #000000021):

 .. image:: ../../_images/cookbook/administration/modify-placed-order/orders-page.png
     :align: center